 A stockholder who intends to present a proposal for action at any annual meeting and who desires that such proposal be included in our proxy materials must submit the proposal to us in advance of the meeting.
-Proposals for our annual meeting to be held in 2020 must be received by us at our corporate offices, directed to the attention of the Corporate Secretary, no later than November 30, 2019.
+Proposals for our annual meeting to be held in 2022 must be received by us at our corporate offices, directed to the attention of the Corporate Secretary, no later than November 26, 2021.
 Under SEC rules relating to the discretionary voting of proxies at stockholder meetings, if a proponent of a matter for stockholder consideration (other than a stockholder proposal) fails to notify us at least 45 days prior to the month and day of the anniversary of mailing the prior year's proxy statement, then management proxies are allowed to use their discretionary voting authority if a proposal is raised at the annual meeting, without any discussion of the matter in the proxy statement.
-Therefore, any such matters must be received by us by February 13, 2020 in the case of our 2020 annual meeting of stockholders.
+Therefore, any such matters must be received by us by February 9, 2022 in the case of our 2022 annual meeting of stockholders.
 We are not aware of any such proposals for our Annual Meeting.
-Our Bylaws also establish advance notice procedures as to (i) business to be brought before an annual meeting of stockholders other than by or at the direction of our Board, (ii) the nomination, other than by or at the direction of our Board, of candidates for election as directors; and (iii) the request to call a special meeting of stockholders.
-Under our Bylaws, written notice of stockholder proposals for our 2020 annual meeting which are not intended to be considered for inclusion in next year's annual meeting proxy materials (stockholder proposals submitted outside the processes of Rule 14a-8 under the Securities Exchange Act of 1934) must be received by us at our principal office, directed to the attention of the Corporate Secretary, no later than January 31, 2020 and may do so by written request addressed to our Corporate Secretary at our principal executive offices.
+Our Bylaws also establish advance notice procedures as to (i) business to be brought before an annual meeting of stockholders other than by or at the direction of our Board; (ii) the nomination, other than by or at the direction of our Board, of candidates for election as directors; and (iii) the request to call a special meeting of stockholders.
+Under our Bylaws, written notice of stockholder proposals for our 2022 annual meeting which are not intended to be considered for inclusion in next year's annual meeting proxy materials (stockholder proposals submitted outside the processes of Rule 14a-8 under the Securities Exchange Act of 1934) must be received by us at our principal office, directed to the attention of the Corporate Secretary, no later than January 28, 2022 and no earlier than December 29, 2021 and must contain the information specified in our Bylaws.
+Any stockholder who wishes to take such action should obtain a copy of our Bylaws and may do so by written request addressed to our Corporate Secretary at our principal executive offices.